Malisha4065/MyFirstSpringBootRestApi/README.md

 ## LICENSE

-The SpringBoot Survey API is open-source and is licensed under the [MIT License](LICENSE).
+The MyFirstSpringBootRestApi is open-source and is licensed under the [MIT License](LICENSE).
 Feel free to use, modify, and distribute the code as per the terms of this license.